 The kabbalists tell us that, on Rosh HaShanah, all things return to their primordial state and it is, therefore, necessary for a renewal of creation.
 By blowing the shofar on Rosh HaShanah, we reenact the creation of the world – the Big Bang and the expansion of the universe that followed – and implore God to renew the creation for another year.

 This inflation is tempered by gravitational forces alluded to by the concept of Malchut (kingship).
 In Kabbalah, Malchut refers to sefirat ha-malchut – the lowest of the Ten Divine Emanations.
 This sefirah corresponds to the planet Earth and to gravity that keeps us on this planet.
-Four fundamental forces – nuclear, weak, electromagnetic and gravitational – correspond to the four letters of the Divine name Tetragrammaton – Yud-Heh-Vav-Heh.
+Four fundamental forces – strong nuclear, weak (beta decay), electromagnetic and gravitational – correspond to the four letters of the Divine name Tetragrammaton – Yud-Heh-Waw-Heh.
 The last letter, Heh – representing the sefirah of malchut – corresponds to gravity.
 Gravity is the main force acting on a cosmological scale responsible for planetary formation, ultimately leading to conditions suitable for life.
 Thus, the recitation of the verses of Kingship – Malchuyot – may, on a cosmological scale, allude to gravity as the main driving force in the process of creation.

 Happy New Year – Shanah Tovah!